 It is extremely important that the ceremony starts on time.

-In the event that the ceremony commences later than the scheduled start time then East Sussex Registration reserves the right to amend or cancel the ceremony.
+To ensure we treat couples fairly, we will not disrupt the timing of any ceremonies due to delays incurred by earlier ones.
+In the event that the ceremony commences later than the scheduled start time East Sussex Registration reserves the right to amend or cancel the ceremony.

 How long does the ceremony last?

 A ceremony lasts approximately 30 minutes.
 This allows enough time for the signing of the register or schedule, readings and photographs.

 What if the number of our guests changes?

 If your guest numbers exceed the capacity of your venue, then you may be able to transfer your ceremony to a larger room, if there is one available.
 If a larger ceremony room isn't available then guest numbers will need to be reduced.
 To enquire about a larger ceremony room contact your chosen venue or Register Office.

 To enquire about a Register Office ceremony contact us on 0345 60 80 198.

 Amendments to your ceremony booking may incur additional charges.

 We can't think of a better way of personalising your ceremony, than writing your own vows.
 All you need to do now is write them!